 Subdued economic growth within KZN, due to the Euro-debt crisis, reduced domestic and foreign direct investment, and lower global consumer confidence, has had a direct impact on economic growth and job creation within the Province.
-KZN's Regional Gross Domestic Product (GDP-R) in the 1st quarter 2013 was 1.5%, which was slightly lower than the national GDP-R growth rate of 1.9%, and down on the previous year's 1st quarter GDP-R growth rate of 2.7%.
-On an average annualised basis, GDP-R has declined in 2012 to 2.95% from 3.69% in 2011, and 3.76% in 2010.
+KZN's Regional Gross Domestic Product (GDP-R) growth rate in the 1st quarter 2014 was (1.4%), which was higher than South Africa's National GDP-R growth rate of (-0.6%) in the same quarter, and slightly lower than the previous year's 1st quarter GDP-R growth rate of (1.5%).
+This figure also showed a decline from the 4th quarter 2013 growth rate of (3.9%).
+On an average annualised basis, GDP-R has declined in 2013 to 1.9%, from 2.95% in 2012, 3.69% in 2011, and 3.76% in 2010.
+KZN's GDP-R growth rate has therefore declined since 2011.

-Unemployment was heightened during the recent economic downturn, with South Africa losing close to 1 million jobs and KZN shedding over 120,000 jobs during the period 2007 - 2010.
+Unemployment was heightened during the global economic recession at the turn of the last decade, with South Africa losing close to 1 million jobs and KZN shedding over 120,000 jobs during the period 2007 - 2010.

 This sizeable loss of jobs has underscored the urgency of accelerating economic growth within KZN so as to create a conducive and supporting environment for the generation of jobs, and thus assist in meeting the twin development challenges of reducing poverty and inequality.
 Since 2010 the province has managed to create just over 50,000 jobs, although at the same time, an increase in the labour force has caused unemployment to increase by more than double this.
 Of concern is the decline in employment within the productive sectors of the economy, particularly agriculture and manufacturing.
+Of the 2.53 million individuals employed in KZN in the first quarter of 2014, 101,000 (or 4%) were employed in the primary sector, while 629,000 (24.9%) were employed in the secondary sector and 1.8 million (71.1%) in the tertiary sector.
+The major industries employing the largest number of people were "Wholesale and Retail Trade" with a share of 22.6% or 570,000 jobs, "Community, Social and Personal Services" (CSP) accounting for 22.4% or 561,000 jobs; "Manufacturing" (14.3%) and "Finance and Business Services" (10.8%).